13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 6. Hold People to Their Patterns, Not Just Their Words

-Pay attention for actions that happens over and over again.
+Pay attention to actions that occur repeatedly.
 It’s normal for people to get confused once in a while.
-A pattern of avoiding, forgetting, or denying suggests something else.
+A pattern of avoidance, forgetfulness, or denial suggests something else.

 Tip